-Working knowledge of college-level mathematics and its applications to real-life problems.
+College-level mathematics and its applications to real-life problems.
 Emphasis on understanding mathematical concepts and their applications.
 Topics include set theory, probability, statistics, finance, and geometry.
-Prerequisites: Grade of "C" or better in MAT120, or MAT121, or MAT122 or equivalent, or satisfactory score on District placement exam.
-Course Note: Appropriate for the student whose major does not require college algebra or precalculus.
+Prerequisites: (A grade of "C" or better in MAT090, or MAT091, or MAT092, or MAT093), or successful completion of Maricopa Modules, or satisfactory score on District placement exam, or a grade of "C" or better in MAT120, or MAT121, or MAT122.
+Course Note: Students may receive credit for only one of the following: MAT140, MAT141, or MAT142.